lambdaclass/concrete/ROADMAP.md

    also lets a `make clean` sweep the stray `out/`, `*.con.ll`, and example binaries currently littering the tree.
 NOT a folder reorg — the repo layout is otherwise healthy and path-coupled to manifests/gates, so leave it.
+   Done when a new example builds without adding a `.gitignore` entry, `make clean` removes generated binaries/IR, and existing run/test scripts find the new output path through one helper rather than hard-coded source-dir binaries.

 2a.
 Add qualified name access and import aliases for module hygiene.
 Phase 5 closed the core modules/imports/visibility surface, but daily use still has